 B-003-013-007: What is the result of overdeviation in an FM transmitter?

-- Proper deviation settings are crucial to prevent overmodulation and interference.
+• Proper deviation settings are essential to avoid overmodulation and comply with bandwidth regulations.

 8 / 11